 You might have noticed why a certain keyword isn’t getting the same amount of search volume as it usually did in the past.
 It is a good time to look at data and see if it’s time to find a more up-to-date keyword.

 Name Things Base on User Searches

-Similar to having a fancy label, some store owners describe their product in a way that most people don’t search for them.
+Similar to having a fancy label, some store owners describe their products in a way that most people don’t search for them.
 Although the descriptions are correct, most people don’t really search like that.
 One example is using color to describe a product.

 Let’s look at data on the two different descriptions:

 Although “midnight black scarf” is more specific, the data shows that the amount of people that search that way is smaller or practically none at all.

 If you know this specific flower, you would use Fuschia but most people would say a pink flower.
 It is similar to descriptions.
 The best way to find out is to ask around or look at data on search volume.

 Common SEO Mistake: Using Internal, Technical, or Manufacturer Jargon

 Being an expert in your product, you might be more technical and write a different way.
 For example, if you work in a shoe store, you might say the technical term footwear instead of shoes.
 However, most people don’t use technical terms and instead, they would say or search for “shoes”.